NEW STUDENT GUIDE TO YOUR STU ACCOUNT

-Upon registration, you will receive a username and a password on your registration letter, which you will use to log into your Network Account and your STU email account.
+Upon registration, you will receive a username and a temporary password on your registration letter, which you will use to log into STU services, including your STU email.

-Your network account is used to access a number of services.
-The username for your network account is a five-character identifier provided on your Registration letter.
-It forms the first part of your email address, before the “@stu.ca”.
-The temporary password for your Network Account is a number contained in your registration package.
+Your STU account is used to access a number of services.
+Some services such as Wi-Fi and O365 require your full email address to log in while others such as WebAdvisor and Lab computers require just your username.
+Your username is the five letters that forms the first part of your email address, before the “@stu.ca”.
+The initial temporary password for your STU Account is a number contained in your registration package.

-To use your network account, simply log into any one of the services listed below:
+Use your STU account, to log into all the services listed below:

 - Lab computers on campus.
-The main computer lab is located in James Dunn Hall building, second floor.
-More student computers are located in the Dr. Daniel O’Brien Study Hall (Margaret McCain Hall, second floor) and the Brian Mulroney Hall Rotunda (Rm.
+The main computer lab is in James Dunn Hall, second floor Rm207.
+More student computers are in the Dr. Daniel O’Brien Study Hall (Margaret McCain Hall, second floor) and the Brian Mulroney Hall Rotunda (Rm.
 318).

-- Webadvisor.
+- WebAdvisor (https://advisor.stu.ca/).
 To add and/or drop courses, check your class/exam schedules, print your transcript, access your tax forms and your financial statement.
-You can access it here.

 - Harriet Irving Library e-services (http://lib.unb.ca).
-To access the Harriet Irving Library online services from off-campus, login with your Network Account.
+To access the Harriet Irving Library online services from off-campus, login with your STU Account.